srdd40/MixedMessages/README.md

 ## Description

-This is a simple JavaScript Program which runs in the terminal.
-It logs a Harry Potter Quote to the terminal.
+This is a simple JavaScript Program to show a Harry Potter Quote on a webpage.
 The Combination of quote, characters involved and book/movie may not be as you remember them.

 ## How to run

-You can run the program with node.
-Command: node main.js
+Open index.html in a browser.
+Press the play button to receive a quote.